Antenna Array

 [2]:

 # We first create an antenna element template.
-The antenna panel class "AntennaPanel" uses this
+The 'AntennaPanel' class uses this template to

 elementTemplate = nr.AntennaElement(beamWidth=[65,65], maxAttenuation=30)

 # Now we create an antenna panel template.
-The antenna array class "AntennaArray" uses this template
+The 'AntennaArray' class uses this template to create the

 panelTemplate = nr.AntennaPanel([4,4], elements=elementTemplate, polarization="+")